Troubleshooting Guide

 A token refresh is NOT necessary after making changes to policy assignments.
 The AMS module retrieves the user policies separately from the token directly from the AMS server.

-- Incorrect Policy Names: Policies must be fully-qualified, including the DCL package name (for example,
+Policy names must be fully-qualified, including the DCL package name (for example, cap.Reader).
+This applies to:

 - Policy mappings for technical communication.